A. To complete our master's program, our conditions to graduate are as below:

 https://oic.nccu.edu.tw/Post/1074

-1. Cases of the International Court of Justice (3 Credits)
+1. Cases of International Courts and Tribunals (3 Credits)

 2. Seminar on International Relations (3 Credits)